NOT THIS GUY!

 Make sure the contractor is certified with the manufacturer of the products he is installing on your home, which is especially important when you get a new roof.
 A contractor that is certified with the manufacturer can offer better and more comprehensive warranties than a non-certified contractor, and a certified/preferred contractor often has passed certain required tests to get their certification.
 Even if the contractor says he is certified, confirm with the manufacturer.
 Most of the major manufacturers have pages on their websites that allow you to search for certified contractors.

 Does the contractor have references?
 Not just two or five references, but many references?
-Can he provide a list of testimonials, and can you contact those homeowners for verification?
+Can he provide a list of Reviews, and can you contact those homeowners for verification?

 How did you hear about this contractor?
 Did you find a hand-written note or poor quality flyer in your mailbox?
 Did someone come to your door and tell you the company has "leftover" material from another job in the area, or to sign up now to take advantage of a "limited time" offer?
 Did they request a large amount of money upfront?
 These are all big red flags, and legitimate companies don't use such sneaky, high pressure tactics.